Understanding school property

 Every school has a locally-based Ministry property advisor.
 They should be your first point of contact for all property issues.

-A property advisor is available to assist you with any aspect of your property portfolio.
+A property advisor can assist you with any aspect of your property portfolio.

 Contact your property advisor at your local Ministry office or email the property help desk: [email protected].